mpat12/intro/README.md

 Intro
 #aboutMe
-My name is Mihir Pathak
+My name is Mihir Pathak.

-I am a sophomore in ECE
+I am a sophomore in ECE.

-I like watching and playing soccer
+I like watching and playing soccer.